VenexGit/DeepGuard/README.md

 ## License

-Content of the GoodbyeAds is licensed under a [MIT License](https://github.com/jerryn70/GoodbyeAds/blob/master/LICENSE).
+Content of the HoliBlock is licensed under a [MIT License](https://github.com/VenexGit/HoliBlock/blob/main/LICENSE).